-- Annual monitoring required to evaluate physical and biological performance standards provided in SONGS permit. - Monitoring tracks ecosystem development and identifies adaptive management opportunities pertaining to physical and biological functioning of wetland. - Independent monitoring is conducted by scientists from UCSB with advice from a Science Advisory Panel.
+- Annual monitoring required to evaluate physical and biological performance standards provided in SONGS permit. - Monitoring tracks ecosystem development and identifies adaptive management opportunities pertaining to physical and biological functioning of wetland. - Independent monitoring is conducted by scientists from UCSB with advice from the Science Advisory Panel.

-- Following construction, annual monitoring is required to evaluate the physical and biological performance standards provided in the SONGS coastal development permit. - Monitoring also tracks ecosystem development and identifies adaptive management opportunities pertaining to the physical and biological functioning of the wetland. - Independent monitoring is conducted by scientists from UCSB with advice from a Science Advisory Panel.
+- Following construction, annual monitoring is required to evaluate the physical and biological performance standards provided in the SONGS coastal development permit. - Monitoring also tracks ecosystem development and identifies adaptive management opportunities pertaining to the physical and biological functioning of the wetland. - Independent monitoring is conducted by scientists from UCSB with advice from the Science Advisory Panel.

-- In the tenth year of monitoring, the restored wetland continues to provide habitat for an array of invertebrates, fish, birds, and wetland plants, some of which are regionally rare and/or of fishery and conservation interest. - Although the wetland is providing resource value it has not met the performance criteria required for successful mitigation, which will be discussed in the next presentation that reviews the results from performance monitoring in 2021.
+- In the tenth year of monitoring, the restored wetland continues to provide habitat for an array of invertebrates, fish, and birds, and wetland plants, some of which are regionally rare and/or of fishery and conservation interest. - Although the wetland is providing resource value it has not met the performance criteria required for successful mitigation, which will be discussed in the next presentation that reviews the results from performance monitoring in 2021.

-- We want to bring to your attention that we have recently revised our UCSB SONGS Mitigation Monitoring website hat can be found at the url on the slide and is easily searchable on web browsers by typing in ucsb msi songs or something similar. - The website contains useful content on the history of SONGS coastal impacts, the rational and requirements for SONGS mitigation, and descriptions and status of the artificial reef and wetland mitigation projects. - Importantly, all of the project's monitoring data are being made publicly available through a data portal of the U.S. National Science Foundation's Environmental Data Initiative, which can be easily accessed through the UCSB SONGS Mitigation Monitoring Website.
+- We want to bring to your attention to our UCSB SONGS Mitigation Monitoring website that can be found at the url on the slide and is easily searchable on web browsers by typing in ucsb msi songs or something similar. - The website contains useful content on the history of SONGS coastal impacts, the rational and requirements for SONGS mitigation, and descriptions and status of the artificial reef and wetland mitigation projects. - Importantly, all of the project's monitoring data are being made publicly available through a data portal of the U.S. National Science Foundation's Environmental Data Initiative, which can be easily accessed through the UCSB SONGS Mitigation Monitoring Website.

-http://marinemitigation.msi.ucsb.edu/ About Wetland Library Year - Any - Artificial Reef Library Dat Project Type Artificial Reef Behavioral Barriers Impact Assessment Wetland Author CCC MRC SCE UCSB Other Type Of Document Annual Reports Project Design And Construction Contractor Reports Final Reports Monitoring Plans Permits And Regulatory Documents Peer Reviewed Publications Workshops Other
+http://marinemitigation.msi.ucsb.edu/ UC SANTA BARBARA Marine Mitigation About Wetland Artificial Reef Library Data Library Year - Any - Project Type Artificial Reef Behavioral Barriers Impact Assessment Wetland Author CCC MRC SCE UCSB Other Type Of Document Annual Reports Project Design And Construction Contractor Reports Final Reports Monitoring Plans Permits And Regulatory Documents Peer Reviewed Publications Workshops Other